SWiSSSE-crypto/SWiSSSE/README.md

     Please use the second check as the October payment.
 If you have already tossed it, let me know so I can mail you another.

     Phillip
 </details>

-3. [Optional] You can replace the keyword extractor with other keyword extractor of your choice as long as the output format is kept the same.
+3. [Optional] You can replace the keyword extractor with another keyword extractor of your choice as long as the output format is kept the same.

 ## 3.3.
 Benchmark plaintext search